LukaDeka/Tic-Tac-Toe/README.md

-# Tic-Tac-Toe
+# Tic-Tac-Toe (CLI)
-Small Tic-Tac-Toe game with an option to play *singleplayer* against a computer, or *two-player* against a friend.
+Small CLI Tic-Tac-Toe game with an option to play *singleplayer* against a computer, or *two-player* against a friend.

 **Type "make main" to compile**